Sleep Apnea

 OSA Treatment That Works for You

-There are several treatment options for OSA, and you and your doctor will work together to find the best treatment that works for you.
+There are several treatment options for OSA, and you and your doctor will work together to find the best treatment that works for you, including options for treating OSA.
 Treatment plans may include lifestyle changes like avoiding alcohol and sedative medications before bedtime, frequent and/or increased physical exercise, and weight loss when indicated.
 Other nonsurgical treatment options include oropharyngeal exercises, positional therapy, the use of oral appliances, nasal resistors, and continuous positive airway pressure (CPAP) machines.

 Compliance with your sleep apnea treatment plan is important to effectively manage obstructive sleep apnea (OSA) and its associated symptoms.
 However, many people who try CPAP therapy may have difficulties being compliant since they struggle with using the machine, cannot tolerate the mask or the noise, or have issues with the inconvenience of traveling with a CPAP machine.